 Below are a few companies and institutions that use robots to quell fires and mitigate quake harm.

-Howe & Howe Technologies
+7. Howe and Howe Technologies

 Location: Waterboro, Maine

 Howe & Howe is responsible for two of the most popular firefighting robots in the field: the Thermite RS1 and RS3.
 Both are powered by 24-horsepower diesel engines, controlled remotely, run on industrial-grade tank treads and can climb slopes up to 70 degrees.
 Capable of blasting out up to 2500 gallons of water and foam per minute, the robots are specifically designed to tackle major industrial fires like oil refinery blazes, HAZMAT fires, and BLEVEs (boiling liquid expanding vapor explosions), among many other types.

 The fire that devastated France's Notre-Dame Cathedral in 2019 was a monumental loss in many ways.
 But it could have been far worse if not for Shark Robotics’ Colossus.
 Armed with its WALL-E-like treads and the power to blast 660 gallons of water per minute, the 1,100-pound fireproof robot was summoned by the Paris Fire Brigade when conditions proved too treacherous for firefighters.
 The brigade’s commander, Jean-Claude Gallet, would later say that Colossus had saved the lives of his crew.

 Aside from extinguishing fire, the joystick-controlled Colossus can also haul firefighting equipment, transport wounded victims and trigger its 360-degree, high-definition thermal camera to assess a scene.

 Like many of its rescue-robot brethren, the Snakebot — which was developed by researchers at CMU — holds promise for a variety of fields.
 It has so far aided archeological digs and helped inspect nuclear power plants.
 But head developer Howie Choset intends it mostly as a life-saving tool.